The canyon called Gorropu consistitutes one of the most stunning limestone formations on a large scale in the Sardinian Supramonte.

 This hike lasts two days, during which you descend 6 km of the canyon, including 15 rappels, cross many small pools and have lots of short sections of climbing over huge boulders and gaze upon rock arches and surprising variety of plants.
 Well, to sum up: lots of adventure!

-Groups are composed of a minimum of 6 participants and the price per person is 100 €.
+Groups are composed of a minimum of 6 participants and the price per person start from 150 €.

 In order to complete this adventure it is necessary to arrange a lift back from the S’Abba Arva bridge to the “U” bend along the gorge of Flumineddu (near to Campos Bargios), which is the starting point of our trail.